unreal-art/hardhat/UPGRADE_GUIDE.md

 ### Common Issues

-1. **"No deployment found"**
+1. **"No proxy address found"**
-   - Solution: Ensure contract is deployed on the target network
+   - Solution: Use a supported network (cc, etherlink) or set PROXY_ADDRESS

-2. **"Already initialized"**
+2. **"Contract may not be upgradeable"**
-   - Solution: Use standard upgrade instead of init strategy
+   - Solution: Verify proxy configuration

 3. **"Upgrade failed"**
    - Solution: Check admin permissions and network connectivity

-4. **"Contract not upgradeable"**
+4. **"Already initialized"**
-   - Solution: Verify proxy configuration
+   - Solution: Use standard strategy instead of init

 ### Getting Help